 Mehera Shaw's sister organization, Meher Road, runs an Artisan Upcycling Project that uses scraps from the textile industry to give these materials a second life as toys, housewares and accessories.
 All items are made by hand by disadvantaged women in rural areas and slums around Jaipur.
 The goal is to cause the creation of small cooperatives owned by the artisan women themselves and help them find an avenue to market their own commercially viable products.

-Your donation will be used by Meher Road to pay for non-textile supplies to run their project.
+After buying our ethical clothing online, your donation will be used by Meher Road to pay for non-textile supplies to run their project.
 We will work with Shari to bring you the developing story of the women involved and the opportunity the artisan project brings to their life.

 This short documentary contextualizes how The Fabric of Humanity is involved in India.